 Start in South Africa, travelling from Cape Town into the Cederberg Mountains and north through Namaqualand to the Orange River.
 Cross into Namibia and view the Fish River Canyon, before heading into the vast Namib Desert to climb Dune 45, visit Sossusvlei and Deadvlei, walk in Sesriem Canyon and take a guided desert walk.
-Then explore Swakopmund and enjoy optional adventure, before visiting the dramatic Spitzkoppe and meeting the Himba in Kamanjab.
+Then explore Swakopmund and enjoy optional adventure activities, before visiting the dramatic Spitzkoppe and meeting the Himba of the Kunene Region.
 Embark on game drives in Etosha National Park and camp inside this unique wilderness area, then stop over in Windhoek, Namibia's capital.

 Enter Botswana and experience San tribal dancing.
 Journey into the untamed Okavango Delta to a bush camp in the pristine wilderness.
-Cross back into Namibia, camping in the lush Caprivi Strip, before returning to Botswana.
-Then take a game drive in Chobe National Park and a sunset cruise on the Chobe River to spot wildlife and birds.
+Then we drive east via Nata to Kasane where we take a game drive in nearby Chobe National Park and a sunset cruise on the Chobe River to spot wildlife and birds.
 Travel into Zimbabwe to witness Victoria Falls on the mighty Zambezi River.

 An exciting scenic, wildlife and cultural exploration of South Africa, Namibia, Botswana and Zimbabwe's Vic Falls!